tsumarios/blog/_posts/2023-02-08-how-to-capture-a-pcap-for-your-hungry-wireshark.md

 ## Linux

-The best tool to capture network traffic is **tcpdump**.
-This is included with several Linux distributions, so chances are, you already have it installed.
+**tcpdump** is one of the best tools to capture network traffic.
+It is included with several Linux distributions, so chances are you do not need to bother with any installations.

 To capture network packets in *any* interface and store the results in a `trace.pcap` file, just open your favourite Terminal and type as follows: